kbaseattic/roadmap/Proposed product descriptions/Sequence Comparison Product Description.md

 ##Narrative mockup

-The simple input widget of these two methods will allow a user to select multiple genomes.
+The input widget of these two methods will allow a user to select two or more genomes a la the proteome comparison and the pangenome methods.
 The output for each method is presented in mock graphics below.

 ### DNA sequence comparison